 Changing Your Trademark Class

 Many times, businesses move into new areas after applying for a trademark.
-It’s also easy to make mistakes when applying for trademarks, as which trademark class you should register in isn’t always clear.
+It’s also easy to make mistakes when applying for trademarks, as it can sometimes be hard to determine which specific class your mark falls under.

 Fortunately, you can always apply to use your trademark in new classes and industries as your business continues to grow.